-In the previous blog post we reviewed the basic differences of Scrum, Kanban and Scrumban.
-In this blog post we dwell deeper and look into how the tasks are planned in each of the methodologies, as well as how is the performance measured in Scrum, Kanban and Scrumban.
+In the previous blog post, we reviewed the fundamental differences of Scrum, Kanban and Scrumban.
+In this blog post, we dwell more in-depth into how the planned tasks are in each of the methodologies.
+As well as how is the performance measured in Scrum, Kanban and Scrumban.

-Planning routines define how the work is planned during the process and when the planning sessions take place.
+Planning routines define how the work is expected during the process and when the planning sessions take place.

-In Scrum, the product backlog items are pulled into to each sprint.
-Planning is regular and occurs in the beginning of each sprint.
+In Scrum, the product backlog pulled items are into each sprint.
+Planning is regular and occurs at the beginning of each sprint.

 Estimation is the process of determining the time required to finish each item.

-In Scrum, the estimation of the time required for the items to be completed is typically done before the start of the sprint.
+In Scrum, before the sprint, the estimation of the time required for the items to be completed.
 Generally, the items have to be shorter than the time allocated for the time-boxed iteration.
 If they do not, they are usually split into smaller items.

 In Kanban and Scrumban, estimation of the item duration is optional.
-After an item is complete, the team members simply pull the next item from the backlog and proceed with implementing it.
-Some teams still choose to carry out the estimation in order to have more predictability.
-Alternative approach to achieve predictability is to make sure that each of the items is of the same size, and therefore can be completed in the same amount of time.
+After an item is complete, the team members pull the next item from the backlog and proceed with implementing it.
+Some teams still choose to carry out the estimation to have more predictability.
+An alternative approach to achieve predictability is to make sure that each of the items is of the same size, and therefore can be completed in the same amount of time.

-Agile methodologies also define how new items are added to the iteration.
+Agile methodologies also define how to add new items to the iteration.

 In Scrum, it is forbidden to add new items during the sprint.
-Therefore, if there is a new item, it has to wait until the regular planning meeting in order to be included into the workflow.
-If the project requires dealing with incoming items (e.g. support), it is generally advised to use Kanban or waive this requirement in Scrum.
+If there is a new item, it waits until the regular planning meeting included in the workflow.
+If the project requires dealing with incoming items (e.g., support), it is generally advised to use Kanban or waive this requirement in Scrum.

 Kanban and Scrumban allow adding new items whenever there is enough capacity in the queue.
-Therefore, Kanban and Scrumban are very useful for functions with continuous flow of new items.
+Therefore, Kanban and Scrumban are beneficial for functions with a continuous flow of new items.